7 Steps to take after an auto accident

 -

-If you are involved in a car accident or file a claim for damages or injuries, your rates could be affected.
+You’ll typically see your car insurance rates go up when you renew your auto insurance after an accident, especially if you were found to be at fault.
 Having options like accident forgiveness on your policy may shield your rate from an increase, but the coverage has to be in place prior to an at-fault accident.
 Each insurance company weighs accidents differently, which means your rate could increase more with one carrier compared to another.
 Generally, at-fault accidents increase rates more than not-at-fault accidents, and some states do not allow carriers to increase rates if you are not deemed at fault.

 -

-If there are injuries, vehicles cannot be safely moved from the road or if information cannot be exchanged, you may want to call the police after an auto accident.
+If there are injuries, vehicles cannot be safely moved from the road or if information cannot be exchanged, you may want to call the police after an auto accident — and your state’s laws may even require it.
 If you are unsure about any of the steps to take after an accident, consider calling the police to the scene.

 -